 Generally, for tax purposes you are considered to maintain your existing residence or domicile.
-If the military servicemember and nonmilitary spouse have the same state of domicile, the federal MSRRA provides:
+The MSRRA provides:

 - A spouse shall not be deemed to have lost a residence or domicile in any state solely by reason of being absent to be with the servicemember serving in compliance with military orders. - A spouse shall not be deemed to have acquired a residence or domicile in any other state solely by reason of being there to be with the servicemember serving in compliance with military orders.